isomerpages/mlaw-pto/_deceased-cpf-estate-monies/CPF Money: Standard Claim.md

 The Certificate of Inheritance issued by Syariah Court will list down the beneficiaries and their share of inheritance.<br>

 **9. How can I claim a reimbursement of funeral expenses out of the Deceased’s CPF money?**<br>

 You can indicate the amount of funeral expenses which you would like to claim from the Deceased’s un-nominated CPF money in the online application form.
+Generally, claims of up to $6,000 are allowable.

-Please note that the maximum amount of funeral reimbursement claim allowable for a Deceased is $6,000.
+Please attach your proofs of funeral expenses when you submit your application to the Public Trustee.

 Only a beneficiary is eligible to claim a reimbursement of funeral expenses from the Deceased’s un-nominated CPF money.